General terms and conditions of sale Madame Brasserie and of the website

 Article 20 – Publisher’s liability

-The Publisher cannot be held liable for loss or harm of any kind (including loss of profit or of opportunity, etc.) which may result from changes and/or any temporary or permanent, total or partial, unavailability of the Website or of any Functionality, whatever the origin or source.
+The Publisher may not be held liable for loss or harm of any kind (including loss of profit or of opportunity, etc.) which may result from changes and/or any temporary or permanent, total or partial, unavailability of the Website or of any Functionality, regardless of its origin or source.
 More broadly, except in the event of wrongdoing on its part, the Publisher is not liable under any circumstances for loss or harm of any kind (including loss of profits or of opportunity, etc.) which might result from the use of the Website, including loss of data, including Personal Data, intrusion, virus, suspension of service and/or Functionalities, fraudulent use of a bank card, etc.

 In the event of improper use or illegal exploitation of the Website by a User, the User shall bear sole liability for any damage of any kind caused to third parties and to the Publisher, and for any resulting consequences, claims and/or action.